facebook/create-react-app/packages/react-scripts/template/README.md

 }
 ```

 You can now import and use [Material UI components](http://www.material-ui.com/#/components/) in your project.
+Here is [an example App.js](https://gist.github.com/andy-j-d/47285c9c78e483bccc0cfd9111349554) redone using Material UI.

 ```js
 import RaisedButton from 'material-ui/RaisedButton';